AlexanderProchnow/scitext/README.md

 `scitext` contains the pipeline code, with each function's docstring explaining it's functionality.

 `mapping_dict.ipynb` contains the code used to generate the `rebel_vocab.csv`, with the required REBEL dataset downloaded from within the `rebel_dataset.zip` at https://huggingface.co/datasets/Babelscape/rebel-dataset/tree/main .

+`llm` contains experiments using the PDF Beta of Claude 3.5 Sonnet for knowledge graph extraction.

 `requirements.txt` for environment installation as explained above.